 We provide a Car Salon – Tirecraft Price Match Guarantee on any advertised tire price in Calgary.

 Calgary General Tire Shop

 General Tire became known as a technology leader and premium tire maker in the industry and was on the Original Equipment list of all major truck makers.
-As the company diversified, General Tire became a multi-business corporation investing into industries such as tennis ball manufacturing, aero jet engineering, radio/TV, plastics and chemicals.
+As the company diversified, General Tire became a multi-business corporation investing in industries such as tennis ball manufacturing, aero jet engineering, radio/TV, plastics, and chemicals.

 General Tire grew rapidly with the increasing auto industry.
 Along with a critical tire shortage during World War II and the company’s entry into the original equipment passenger car tire market in 1955, tire production expanded to multiple tire plants in North America.

 In 1987, Continental AG – a leading tire manufacturer based in Hannover, Germany – purchased the tire division General Tire, Inc., later reformed as Continental Tire The Americas, Inc. and with this acquisition became the fourth largest tire manufacturer in the world.

 In today’s market the General Tire products are best known for providing tough, durable, and high-value tires on passenger cars, pickup trucks, and commercial vehicles.